Become a Berkana Trained Massage Therapist

 Demanding, and worth it.

-If you are interested in Berkana because you think it will be short and easy, you will need to find a different school.
 Our student candidates must navigate a thorough introduction to the program, followed by an application and interview process before acceptance.

-Anatomy of the 600-Hour Massage Therapy Program
+Anatomy of the 600+Hour Massage Therapy Program

-Orientation - 5 hours: Berkana Institute Program Orientation.
+Campus Orientation - 5 hours: Berkana Institute Program Orientation.

 Self-Care & Hygiene - 6 hours: Lectures cover proper self-care and hygiene for the massage therapist, including proper sanitation and appropriate hygienic practice standards.